PRX/prx_auth/README.md

 ### The Request

 Rack-prx_auth looks for a token in the request's HTTP_AUTHORIZATION header.
-It expects that the header's content will take the form of 'Basic <your token>'.
+It expects that the header's content will take the form of 'Bearer <your token>'.
 If no HTTP_AUTHORIZATION header is present, rack-prx_auth passes the request to the next middleware.

 We have another application that's in charge of making the token.
 It's called id.prx.org.
 Its job is to show a form for a user to enter credentials, validate those credentials, and then generate a JWT using PRX's private key.
 See http://openid.net/specs/openid-connect-implicit-1_0.html to find out what information is encoded in a JWT.
 Basically it's a hash containing, among other things, the user's ID, the issuer of the token, and when the token expires.